What are British Airways Avios? And Tier Points? And how do you use the American Express voucher?

 As an example, you need 15,000 avios (+tax) to book a return trip to Europe in economy (Euro Traveller) and 30,000 avios (+tax) to book a return trip in business class (Club Europe).
 You can also buy an economy ticket and upgrade to business class for 15,000 avios (but be warned as it depends on the fare you bought).
 I only use these when the fares are really high, because you can sometimes upgrade an economy ticket for £159 after you buy it on BA’s website, when flight loads are light.

 On long haul, is where things start to get interesting.
-Despite which class you book, you are always allowed to upgrade one level up.
-So, if you buy can economy (world traveller) ticket, you can use your miles to upgrade to premium economy (world traveller plus).
+If you buy can economy (world traveller) ticket, you can use your miles to upgrade to premium economy (world traveller plus).
 If you buy premium economy, you can upgrade to business class (club world) and if you buy business class, you can upgrade to first, aka heaven.

 A return trip to the US costs 50,000 avios in economy, 75,000 in premium economy, 100,000 in business class and 150,000 in first plus tax.
 The upgrade cost is the difference is the fare, i.e. 25,000 to jump one class return (except from club to first, where the cost is 50,000).
 There are variations on other regions – e.g. to Asia it costs more, but you can check out all the details on the website.